karlinamaya/portfolio/README.md

 # Welcome to My Portfolio Website!

 ## About
 This repository hosts my portfolio website showcasing primarily design projects I’ve completed.
-While still upholding my passion for design, I’m also diving deeper into creating more personal coding projects.
-Stay tuned for new additions coming soon!
+While still upholding my passion for design, I’m also eager to delve into more personal coding projects to grow my skills and explore my genuine interest in coding.
+Stay tuned for new additions coming soon!"

 ## Stay Connected
-Follow me on [LinkedIn](https://www.linkedin.com/in/karlina-maya/) for updates on new projects and insights into my creative process.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/karlina-maya/) or reach out to me at karli.maya12@gmail.com for any inquiries!

 Thank you for visiting!